By Tim Lambert

 In the 1920s Argentina was the 7th richest country in the world.
 However Argentina, like the rest of the world, was affected by the Wall Street Crash.

 In 1930 the army staged a coup and General Jose F. Uriburu became president of Argentina.
 Uriburu called an election in 1931 (although a major party, the Radical Party was banned from taking part).
 Another election was held in 1937.
-Despite many accusations of electoral fraud Roberto Oritz became president with Ramon Castillo as vice-president.
-Ill health forced Oritz to hand over power to Castillo in 1940.
+Despite many accusations of electoral fraud Roberto Ortiz became president with Ramon Castillo as vice-president.
+Ill health forced Ortiz to hand over power to Castillo in 1940.
 However in 1943 the army staged another coup.

 In January 1944 Argentina severed diplomatic relations with Germany and Japan.
 Finally on 27 March 1945 Argentina declared war on Germany.

 After the 1943 coup Juan Peron gradually emerged as leader.
 In 1946 he was elected president.
 Peron introduced a number of welfare measures and nationalized industries.
 Peron was re-elected in 1951 but he gradually lost support.
 In 1955 a revolution called the Revolution of Liberation forced Peron to flee abroad.

 Several short-lived governments followed.
 In 1958 Arturo Frondizi was elected president of Argentina but the military removed him in 1962.
 More elections were held in 1963 and Dr. Arturo Illia became president.
 The military removed him in 1966.